low-pe/vastai-security-hardening/README.md

 # Vast.ai Security Hardening

+> **Note**: This is an unofficial, community-maintained security tool.
+It is not affiliated with or endorsed by Vast.ai.
+Use at your own risk.

 A Python script to secure Vast.ai GPU rental hosts by restricting sudo access to only legitimate vast.ai operations.

 ---